pravega/pravega-client-rust/README.md

 This is a native Rust client for [Pravega](https://www.pravega.io/).

-Note: Pravega 0.9.0+ is supported.
+Note: Pravega 0.9.0+ is required.

 ## Status